odk-x/docs/odkx-src/build-app.rst

 ODK-X Data Management Applications
 ---------------------------------------

-The ODK-X Android tools (:doc:`survey-using`, :doc:`tables`, :doc:`services`, :doc:`scan-intro`, `ODK-X Sensors Framework <https://github.com/odk-x/sensorsframework>`_, and various ODK-X Sensor implementations) are Android Application Packages (APKs) that are designed to work together to create a coherent tailored application experience for an end-user.
+The ODK-X Android tools (:doc:`survey-using`, :doc:`tables`, :doc:`services`) are Android Application Packages (APKs) that are designed to work together to create a coherent tailored application experience for an end-user.

 .. note::